-River Avon 10 monads visited during the Investigation produced sightings and the river has had a significant number of White-legged Damselfly sightings reported since 2010.
+River Avon Many monads visited during the Investigation produced sightings and the river has had a significant number of White-legged Damselfly sightings reported since 2010.

-River Teme Many monads produce sightings between 2010-2017; however, most of the monads surveyed during the Investigation reported White-legged Damselfly as absent.
+River Teme Mulitple monads produce sightings between 2010-2017; however, most of the monads surveyed during the Investigation reported White-legged Damselfly as absent.

 The results from the first two years of the Investigation are worrying during to the apparent absence of White-legged Damselfly on the Teme.
-As a result this county is a priority.
+As a result this county is a priority with a focus on the Teme.